-- Repeat the entire process if the toilet is still clogged.
+- Repeat the entire process when necessary.

 Note: While pouring vinegar, do it slowly; otherwise, the fizzing action might take over your floor.

-Why Does Baking Soda and Vinegar Work?
+How Does Baking Soda and Vinegar Unclog a Toilet?

-How to Prevent Future Toilet Clogs?
+How to Prevent Toilet Clogs?

 After fixing your clogged toilet, follow the below tips to prevent future clogging problems.